BabylonJS/Extensions/LeaderBoard/README.md

 ## Summary: ##

-1. [Readme.md](Readme.md) : Presentation and Server installation
+1. [Readme.md](https://github.com/BabylonJS/Extensions/tree/master/LeaderBoard) : Presentation and Server installation
 2. [CreateGame.md](CreateGame.md) : How to create a game within the Leaderboard client SDK
-3. [ManagingEntities.md](ManagingEntities.md) : How to manage the entities from the backend within the Leaderboard SDK
+3. [ManagingEntities.md](ManagingEntities.md) : How to manage entities.
+4. [ManagingImagesAndFiles.md](ManagingImagesAndFiles.md) : How to manage images and files.
+5. [Authentification.md](Authentification.md) : How to authenticate your players with social networks, like Google, Facebook, Twitter and MicrosoftAccount.
+6. [LightSpeedSample.md](LightSpeedSample.md) : LightSpeed sample game using the Leaderboard SDK.

 ## Presentation  ##